Bilsby: History

 Mumby Road railway station used to be situated here.
 In 1897, Thurlby would have been an important junction between the Sutton and Willoughby Railway (part of the East Lincolnshire Railway) and a proposed line from a new port at Sutton-on-Sea to another in Warrington to be built by the Lancashire, Derbyshire and East Coast Railway.

 A steam tramway ran through Bilsby between 1884 and 1889.
 The Alford and Sutton Tramway ran from Alford town to Sutton-on-Sea on rails set into the road; it opened in 1884, but closed only five years later.

+World War II

+Two Dornier Do 17 aircraft crashed on August 21 1940, with two Germans killed.
+At lunchtime, three Luftwaffe aircraft were chased by three Spitfires from RAF Digby, from 611 Sqn.